heri/studiozenkai/content/post/balancing-developer-happinness-and-customer-success.md

     math = true
 +++

-Your most valuable customer is frustrated because the features they need are delayed.
+Your most valuable customer is frustrated because features are late.
 Meanwhile, your engineering team is drowning in overtime, and attrition is climbing.
-How do you deliver value without burning out your team?
+How do you keep customers happy without burning out your team?

-To address this, I set up the **Weighted Customer Happiness** (WH) and the **Customer-Developer Delivery Index** (DI) - two metrics designed to balance customer priorities and developer well-being.
+To tackle this, I designed the **Weighted Customer Happiness** (WH) and the **Customer-Developer Delivery Index** (DI) - two metrics designed to balance customer priorities and developer well-being.

-This post explores what are these metrics and how different teams can actively use them for sustainable success.
+Together, they help teams balance priorities and reach sustainable success.

 **Weighted Customer Happiness (WCH)**

-WCH is key to a company, but not all customers are equal.
-By weighting satisfaction scores on customer value, we ensure the metric reflect priorities:
+Not all customers are equal.
+Weighted Customer Happiness factors in customer importance when measuring satisfaction:

  \[
 \begin{aligned}